zhiyupan/HYPERRIDE-sensing-and-monitoring-layer/README.md

-# HYPERRIDE sensing and monitoring layer
+# Sensing and Monitoring Platform

 This is a tutorial of how to use the HYPERDIDE Platform for device provisioning .
 To demonstrate the work of the components everything is configured locally.
 To start using the tutorial it is necessary to install Pre-requisites.